 My articles have appeared in Viator, Arthuriana, and Manuscript Studies, and I have an article under review at the Harvard Library Bulletin.
 In 2018, I co-convened an international conference on Recycling, Revision, and Relocation in the Middle Ages, out of which a special issue of The Medieval Globe is in the works.

 In 2018–2019, I will be a visiting student at both the École des Chartes and the École Normale Supérieure in Paris.
 In 2017, I worked as a Harvard Library Pforzheimer Fellow on the Beyond Words project at the Houghton Library.
 You can read more about my activities on the Houghton Library Blog.

-As an undergraduate at Boston University, I stumbled happily upon medieval French literature, where my interests still lie.
-I studied abroad at the Université de Paris, where I took many classes with a medieval focus.
-After graduating in 2009, I taught French at public and private schools in the suburbs of Boston before deciding to pursue graduate work at the University of Toronto’s Centre for Medieval Studies and, subsequently, at Harvard.
+I am originally from the Midwest.
+After graduating from Boston University in 2009, summa cum laude, I taught French at public and private schools in the suburbs of Boston before deciding to pursue graduate work at the University of Toronto’s Centre for Medieval Studies (M.A.
+2014) and subsequently at Harvard.

 For more details about publications, teaching, and conferences, please see attached CV.
 Also, feel free to contact me about my research.